Group Social Rides

 The ride protocols provided by British Triathlon also give guidance on pre-ride bike checks, Highway Code links etc. It is important that you spend time reading these documents before joining a ride.
 The pre-ride safety check means that avoidable issues don't cause a problem on the day.

-Sessions are different to pre-lockdown as they've been adapted to meet the safety guidelines of BTF.
-There is a limit on numbers - 1 ride leader + 8 riders in each group at the moment, with the possibility of 2 groups - depending on the availability of Ride Leaders and the numbers wanting to ride.
+There is currently a limit on numbers - 1 ride leader + 8 riders in each group at the moment, with the possibility of 2 groups - depending on the availability of Ride Leaders and the numbers wanting to ride.
 There is no charge for these sessions, however you need to book your session in advance via the club website.
-Bookings open at 5.00pm on the preceding Monday and close at 08.00 on the morning of the ride.
+Bookings open at 5.00pm on the preceding Monday and close 10 mins after the session start time.

 Before each session you attend